2DegreesInvesting/ds.docker/03_use_cases/README.md

 ## Use case 3: Use a specific versoin of R, e.g. 4.0 (`rocker/verse:4.0`)

-You may use it to reproduce a bug exposed with R version 4.0, without changing the version installed in your computer.
+You may use it to reproduce a bug exposed with R version 4.0, without changing the version installed on your computer.

 ```bash
 docker run -ti  --rm -v ${HOME}:/home --workdir /home --user rstudio rocker/verse:4.0 R